 We were incorporated as a Nevada corporation in 2001.
-We have a wholly owned subsidiary in Israel called Pluristem Ltd. We operate in one segment and our operations are focused on the research, development, clinical trials and manufacturing of cell therapeutics and related technologies.
+We have a wholly owned subsidiary in Israel called Pluristem Ltd., or the Subsidiary.
+We operate in one segment and our operations are focused on the research, development, clinical trials and manufacturing of cell therapeutics and related technologies.